Skip to content

 OpenGradient's novel Hybrid AI Compute Architecture (HACA) leverages node specialization to create a powerful, versatile platform that provides efficient and scalable inference capabilities while remaining fully verifiable and decentralized.

-The HACA architecture is made up of the following core node types that work together to power the OpenGradient blockchain:
+The HACA architecture is made up of the following core node types that work together to power the OpenGradient network:

-• Storage Nodes: Decentralized storage infrastructure powered by Walrus that maintains the Model Hub's filestore.
-Model files uploaded to the network are stored on Walrus, making them available for inference execution.
-Models are referenced by their Blob ID and can be retrieved by inference nodes when needed.
+• Storage: Decentralized storage infrastructure powered by Walrus.
+Model files and large inference proofs are stored on Walrus, referenced by Blob ID, and retrieved by inference nodes when needed.

-• Data Nodes: Secure enclave nodes that provide trusted data access services for smart contracts.
-Using TLS protocol through Nitriding, these nodes establish encrypted connections with third-party data sources (APIs, databases, oracles) and expose secure data access interfaces that smart contracts can query.
-This enables smart contracts to access external data needed for model inference.
+• Data Nodes: Secure enclave nodes that provide trusted data access services for applications.
+Running inside TEEs, these nodes establish encrypted connections with third-party data sources (APIs, databases, oracles) and expose secure data access interfaces.
+This enables applications to securely access external data needed for model execution.

 How It Works

-Below is a diagram describing the HACA components and workflow in the OpenGradient blockchain:
+Below is a diagram describing the HACA components and workflow in the OpenGradient network:

 HACA